SumiSastri/typescript-with-react/README.md

 }
 ```

+### Interface Type
-- Interface Type - defined by the key word interface, the variable is in Pascal case, the object instance is assigned to the interface and strongly typed.
+ Defined by the key word interface, the variable is in Pascal case, the object instance is assigned to the interface and strongly typed.
 Whenever the object is used then both the id and the name are required when invoked in compile time.

 ```
 interface PersonTeacher {